Joe (2013 film): Plot

 Later on, Gary tells Joe that he has enough money to buy his truck, and Joe takes him to the dealership where he has bought a new one.
 Joe tells Gary to keep the money he was going to use to buy Joe's truck and use it to obtain insurance.
 When he questions what insurance is, Joe promises to help him with it.
 As Joe drives home, a patrol cop stops him and tries to make him take a breathalyzer, but Joe refuses and drives away.
 After an altercation, Joe beats up the officer.
 A senior officer, a friend of Joe's and a fellow ex-con, visit Joe and says the patrol cop had it coming but warns him to keep his nose clean.

 Gary arrives at Joe's house, his face bruised, and asks to borrow his truck.
 Gary reveals that Wade beat him up, stole his truck, and left with Dorothy, intent on pimping her out to Willie and his goon.
 They go after Wade.
 Meanwhile, Willie pays Wade $60, and prepares to rape Dorothy first.
 Joe arrives and subdues Willie, and Gary leaves with Dorothy for help.
 Willie begs an unmoved Joe for his life, but as Joe prepares to kill him, one of Willie's thugs shoots him in the side and accidentally shoots Willie as well.
 Joe kills the thug then finishes Willie off before limping towards Wade, who is standing on a nearby bridge.
 He tries to shoot him, but misses.
 He attempts to shoot Wade again, but finds he is out of bullets.
 Wade asks Joe if he is his friend, and when Joe doesn't answer, leaps to his death.
 Joe then collapses and looks at the gaping wound in his side.
 Gary arrives with the sheriff and embraces Joe as he dies.
-He then looks down and sees his father's body.
+He looks down and sees his father's body.

-Later, it is shown that an untold amount of time has passed, Gary is seen driving Joe's car with Joe's dog.
+Later, it is shown that an untold amount of time has passed.
+Gary is seen driving Joe's car with Joe's dog.
 He arrives at a job interview to replant the woods Joe and his crew had originally torn down.